alvinwan/motiosecure/web/README.md

 # MotioSecure Web Interface

 > This project was created for Python3.6.
 Since the project uses typecasting, it does not support Python2.
-It may not support older versions of python3.x even.
+Since it uses async syntax, it does not support older Python3.x versions either.

 To install, install Python dependencies